markoirisarri/UnofficialDeepHamPytorchImplementation/README.md

 This repository is built entirely on the methodology of the original authors, [Original Paper](https://yangycpku.github.io/files/DeepHAM_paper.pdf).
 I am NOT an author of the original paper and this is purely an implementation for educational purposes.
 Please check the official repo at: [Original Repository](https://github.com/frankhan91/DeepHAM).

-### Why DeepHam and Deep Learning for Macroeconomics?
+### Why DeepHAM and Deep Learning for Macroeconomics?

 Modern macroeconomic models are increasingly complex.
 To better understand economic phenomena, we build models with many state variables to account for: